TracyChacon/Projects-freeCodeCamp.org/reference.md

 ####

 There's the file you just moved.
-Next, you will move it to the client/assets/images folder.
-First, use find with the correct flag to search for images.
+Next, you will move it to the `client/assets/images` folder.
+First, use `find` with the correct flag to search for images.

 ####

+There's your two `image` folders.
+Move `header.png` to the one with the longer path.
+Just use it as the destination to do so.

 ####

+Use `find` to search for your `header.png` file and make sure it moved.

 ####

+There it is.
+Right where you put it.
+Next, search for your `footer.jpeg` file so you can move that over there.

 ####

+It's in the original `images` folder.
+You can use that path with the move command to move it.
+Move `footer.jpeg` to the `client/assets/images` folder while in the website folder.

 ####